 MATERIALS – CONSTRUCTION QUALITY

 The ICON has no shock-proof rating.
-I am pretty sure, if dropped, the BD ICON will break from a meter or two meter high fall on concrete or other hard surface.
+I am pretty sure, if dropped, the BD ICON will break from a meter or two-meter high fall on concrete or other hard surfaces.
 I won’t be trying it!

 Overall first impression?
 Some great features, but poorly implemented, and it’s as if the features were the entire point of the headlamp, not the basic functionality.